 The federal government reforms laws and regulations by enacting new legislation and proposing new rules to implement the legislation.
-Reforms can stem from government oversight organizations’ recommendations, including from both DOI’s Office of Inspector General and the Government Accountability Office.
-Below are reforms following the Deep Water Horizon oil spill, recent findings from government oversight organizations, and proposed rules.
+Reforms are recommended by oversight organizations, such as the Inspector General or the Government Accountability Office.

 Reforms following the Deepwater Horizon oil spill